okjake/events-booker/README.md

 ## Main Features of Our App:
 * **Send Google Calender Invitation:**

-   We use the `nodemailer module` to send invitation email for the users who registered for a particular events.
+   We used `nodemailer module` to send invitation email to the users who registered for a particular events.

 * **Send Mobile Message (SMS):**

-  We use `nexmo module` to send a confirmation code for the users, so when he/she attend the events he/she can confirm his/her attendance by this code.
+  We used `nexmo module` to send a confirmation code to the users, so when he/she attend the events he/she can confirm his/her attendance by this code.

 * **Export data to Excel File.**

+   we used `react-html-table-to-excel` module to export users data to excel file.